Music Career Finder

 Career Description

-As producer Arkatech Beatz (Nas, Freddie Gibbs, Raekwon) told us: “The Producer is hands-on in the entire process of song creation.”
+It’s common for record producers to work long hours in the studio because, as production duo Arkatech Beatz (Nas, Freddie Gibbs, Raekwon) said, the record producer “is hands-on in the entire process of song creation.”

 Salary